scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

         │   └── ...
         └── ...
 ```
-It results in static site containing documents as well as blog.
+It results in a static site containing documents as well as a blog.
 It also contains custom layouts and assets.
-The structure of rendered documentation can be based on file system but it can also be overriden by YAML configuration.
+The structure of the rendered documentation can be based on the file system but it can also be overridden by YAML configuration.

 ### Mapping directory structure

-Using YAML configuration file, we can define how the source directory structure should be transformed in target directory structure.
+Using the YAML configuration file, we can define how the source directory structure should be transformed into an outputs directory structure.

-Take a look at following subsection definition:
+Take a look at the following subsection definition:
 ```yaml
 - title: Some other subsection
   index: abc/index.html